-Figure 3-55 SSource Configuration Dialog: Moving Average Query
+Figure 2-54 SSource Configuration Dialog: Moving Average Query

-- 11. Configure the SSource dialog as follows: - Select View as the Type. - Select the StockVolGt1000 view from the Select a source pull-down menu. - 12.
-Click Save. - 13.
-Click Save Query. - 14.
-Click and drag a Window icon from the CQL Constructs palette and drop it anywhere in the Query Wizard canvas as Figure 3-56 shows.
+- 12. Click Save.

+- 13. Click Save Query.

+- 14. Click and drag a Window icon from the CQL Constructs palette and drop it anywhere in the Query Wizard canvas as Figure 2-55 shows.